 ✔️Maximum "focus factor".
 Once you are feeling fit your long rides should be very race-like (or even more focused)-- do everything short of peeing your pants to keep cranking and keep the intensity up.
 STAY IN THE AEROBARS!
 These are not social rides!
 If you don’t have a good place to crank it outside, then you have to ride indoors.
 (I warned you… it’s not supposed to be easy).

 ✔️2 x Ironman Distance Swims.
 If you are going to drive to the pool, etc., make it worth your time.
-We’ll do 2 SOLID IM distance swims per week.
+Once our volume is maxed in the bike and run, we’ll do 2 SOLID IM distance swims per week.
 Within those swims we’ll touch on threshold work, sprints, etc, (so, not just grinding out IM distance)-- and they will be hard!
 Obviously you need to build up to this over time (and you probably want to start the season with 3 swims per week with the main goal of getting to the point where you can crush an IM distance swim-- then you’ve earned the privilege of swimming 2 x / week).
 And, even more obviously, if you are only swimming 2x per week, you can’t miss swims!
 Doing the Friday optional swim will definitely bring some additional re

 ✔️Once you can crush the long ride... when Ironman effort for 3 hours leaves you feeling very STRONG at the end and eager to do more, you know you are getting fit.
 In that case you can allow some natural “power creep” in the 2nd half of the ride.
 Don’t TRY to push the power above IM effort, but if it just happens naturally (and it still feels around IM effort) that’s OK, assuming you are bouncing back and feeling strong for your Monday intervals. (if not, stick to IM effort).
 Just remember NOT to allow power creep on race day-- a minimal plans means we need disciplined execution on race day!